Cloud-Course-Spring-2026/partially_cloudy/README.md

 # partially_cloudy
-Things are a bit different now.
+You can put a message here!